Inve1951/BetterDiscordStuff/README.md

 [Inve1951.github.io/BetterDiscordStuff](https://Inve1951.github.io/BetterDiscordStuff) - deprecated, see the [official BD homepage](https://betterdiscord.app) for current information

 ~~Want to buy me a coffee?
 Find my PayPal link on above site.~~
-**Safe your money.** PayPal randomly locked my account.
+**Save your money.** PayPal randomly locked my account.
 They refuse to tell me why and refuse to restore my access to it.

 ------------------------